cosmos/sdk-tutorials/b9lab-content/2-what-is-cosmos/03-cosmos-ecosystem.md

 ## The Inter-Blockchain Communication Protocol

 The [Inter-Blockchain Communication (IBC) protocol](https://ibcprotocol.org/) is the basis for **interoperability** in Cosmos.
-It leverages Tendermint's instant finality to allow for the transfer of value (i.e. tokens) and data communication between heterogenous chains.
+It leverages Tendermint's instant finality to allow for the transfer of value (i.e. tokens) and data communication between heterogeneous chains.
 Blockchains with different applications and architecture specifications become interoperable whether or not they share a validator set.

 Without IBC, the interoperability of heterogenous chains is difficult to achieve because they may implement the consensus, networking, and application layers in various ways.
 As soon as a blockchain is compatible with IBC, it becomes interoperable with others.

 *With these chain-to-chain connections now possible, how can we create a network of blockchains?*

 The first naive idea would be to connect each blockchain with the other chains through direct IBC connections.
 Unfortunately, this would quickly lead to a very large, expensive, and ultimately unmanageable number of connections in the network.
-In fact, the number of connections in the network would increase quadratically with the number of blockchains.
+The number of connections in the network would increase quadratically with the number of blockchains.

 A second idea, one that **reduces the number of connections necessary** back down to the number of chains, would be to introduce an intermediate entity that facilitates the transfer between chains, in a hub and spoke model.
 Unfortunately, this would bring back unwelcome centralization.

 *How could we uphold decentralization then?*

 First, by keeping the capability of chain-to-chain connections made possible by **IBC**.
-Second, by creating a flexible multi-hub and spoke model whereby a spoke gets automatic access to all the other spokes of the hub it connected to.
+Second, by creating a flexible multi-hub and spoke model, whereby a spoke gets automatic access to all the other spokes of the hub it is connected to.
 This is the road **Cosmos** took.

 Cosmos implements a **modular architecture with two blockchain classes**: **hubs** and **zones**.

 ![A hub with multiple zones](./images/hub-zones.png)

-**Zones** are heterogenous blockchains carrying out the authentication of accounts and transactions, the creation and distribution of tokens, and the execution of changes to the chain.
+**Zones** are heterogeneous blockchains carrying out the authentication of accounts and transactions, the creation and distribution of tokens, and the execution of changes to the chain.

 **Hubs** connect these so-called zones.
 Hubs are blockchains designed to connect heterogenous blockchains, i.e. zones.
 Once a zone connects to a hub through an IBC connection, it gets automatic access to the other zones connected to the hub.
 At this point, data and value can be sent and received between the zones without risk, for instance of double-spending tokens.
 This helps reduce the number of chain-to-chain connections that need to be established for interoperability.